 When building an outdoor kitchen, your end goal is always to have it look nice and be functional.
 But as you look around, you see many expensive bits and pieces.
 So, you may find yourself asking: Is building an outdoor kitchen on a budget possible?
 The answer is, of course!
-Although there are large outdoor kitchens with extravagant features, it’s possible to build one without breaking the bank.
+Although there are large ones with extravagant features, it’s possible to build an affordable outdoor kitchen.
 Many people can’t afford a full-blown outdoor kitchen for $15,000.
 That’s why we’ve laid out a few tips and tricks you can take into account to cut back on some costs and still build a durable, beautiful outdoor kitchen.

 Building an outdoor kitchen on a budget often means picking inexpensive furniture and working with recycled materials, but that’s not a bad thing!
 Even if it’s inexpensive, outdoor furniture can come in beautiful sets that will have a decent life as long as you maintain and care for them well (and you may find particularly nice pieces at flea markets or garage sales).
 As far as building the base for your outdoor kitchen, there’s plenty of reclaimed wood and recycled stone/brick that people no longer need, and using those materials will significantly lower your cost as opposed to buying new stone to lay down.